cltk/cltk/docs/sanskrit.rst

 =========

 This tool has also been derived from the `IndicNLP Project <https://github.com/anoopkunchukuttan/indic_nlp_library>`_ courtesy of `anoopkunchukuttan <https://github.com/anoopkunchukuttan/>`_
-This tool can break a sentence into into its constituent words.
+This tool can break a sentence into its constituent words.
 It works on the basis of filtering out punctuations and spaces.

 .. code-block:: python